kywch/meta-mmo/README.md

 # Meta MMO: Massively Multiagent Minigames for Training Generalist Agents

 Meta MMO is a collection of many-agent minigames built on top of [Neural MMO](https://github.com/NeuralMMO/environment) to serve as a benchmark for reinforcement learning.
 It offers a diverse set of configurable minigames that allow fine-grained control over game objectives, agent spawning, team assignments, and various game elements.
-Meta MMO enables faster training (up to 3x speedup compared to Neural MMO), adaptive difficulty, and curriculum learning.
+Meta MMO enables faster training, adaptive difficulty, and curriculum learning.

 ## Getting Started